mmgen/mmgen-wallet/doc/wiki/Test-Suite.md

 is not configured by default, but it may be easily set up with the following
 steps:

-Open PowerShell as administrator, and at the DOS prompt, execute:
+Open PowerShell as administrator (right mouse click, “Run as Administrator”).
+At the DOS prompt, execute:

 ```text
 system32> net user administrator /active:yes